helipilot50/aerospike-LDT-techniques/README.md

 ```
 In the first line, a function `next(...)` is called to increment the counter in the `ldt-top` Bin.
 Then a single element `map` is constructed using the value of `top` as the key and `item` as the value.
 Finally the `add` function is called on the llist to add the new value.

-Because the new value's he is the largest number, it is the top of the stack.
+Because the new value is the largest number, it is the top of the stack.
 The counter and llist are updated atomically.

 The `pop` operation is the inverse of `push`.